 Your dog gets to decide what treats they find rewarding — some dogs like crunchy, others like soft.
 Some dogs prefer vegetables over meat treats, just check out how excited this dog gets for his broccoli!

 Offer your dog a few different options of treats and take note of which they get more excited for.
 A good high-value treat will catch your dog’s interest and keep their focus even with some distractions nearby.
+Find out how to give your dog a "treat taste test" in What Kind of Treats Should You Use to Train Your Dog.

 There’s plenty of types of treats to choose from: dry, semi-moist, freeze-dried, cooked, or raw.
 Soft treats usually work best for training sessions because your dog doesn’t need to take as much time to chew, and they are less likely to crumble and fall on the floor, which distracts your dog from the task at hand.